The Red Deer is the UK’s largest land mammal and is native to our shores.

 A Red Stag’s antlers are called branch antlers as they resemble the branches of a tree.

-Our Red Deer Herd is headed up by a magnificent Stag called Morris.
+Our Red Deer Herd is headed up by a magnificent Stag called Victor, who joined us in 2014.
 The hinds are of different origins some are as rescues others are from UK deer parks.
 This helps maintain a healthy bloodline.
 Unfortunately, our native wild

 red deer can cross-breed with Japanese Sika, various conservation groups are trying to control this serious issue in the UK.